 The BFA in Architecture was developed as a pre-professional, four-year program of

 study and is the only one of its kind in Tennessee.
-Although the move to CCFA resulted
+Although the move to CCFA and

-Architectural Accrediting Board (NAAB) became a focal point.
-Accordingly, the move
+by the National Architectural Accrediting Board (NAAB) became a focal point.
+Accordingly,

 degree program in architecture.

 The first step in this formal process took place in 2004, with a peer-review of the